fsprojects/FSharp.TypeProviders.SDK/README.md

 that will (hopefully, over time) answer all your questions about how to build type providers, best practices and general hints and tips.

+This package is still currently pre-release, and actively seeking contributions towards documentation (the plan is a GitHub page setup similar to [FSharp.Data](http://fsharp.github.io/FSharp.Data)) with examples of all the most common features of Type Providers that people will want to use (basic erased type generation, parameterized providers, full generated types, seperating design and runtime how's and why's, etc).
+It will also become the main place for improvements and additions to the ProvidedTypes code.

+Once it has reached an acceptable standard of documentation/helpfulness ownership will be transferred to the F# Foundation.

 ## Documentation

 Building a type provider nearly always starts with adding the `ProvidedTypes.fs` and `ProvidedTypes.fsi`.
 The